atom-retros/atomhk/README.md

 Don't forget to put your Tiny MCE API key inside the "housekeeping_settings" table

-If you are using the housekeeping in production, dont forget to set the:
-APP_ENV=local to APP_ENV=production
-APP_DEBUG=true to APP_DEBUG=false

-*You must link your site to the public folder of the CMS*
+Create a new IIS site and link it to the public folder of the housekeeping.
 ```

 #### Required permissions